dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 ```

 So, what's happening here?
 We define a generic type `Id<T>` to hold our value.
-We can implement any function on it, like `new`, and it will apply to all our IDs.
-The types are distinguished by marking them with a struct, using the type `std::marker::PhantomData`.
-Each `Id` instance is uniquely identified at the type system level.
+We do not create multiple separate type.
+This means, we e can implement any method on `Id<T>` and it will be shared across all our IDs (for example `new`).
+How do we semantically separate them?
+This is where [`std::marker::PhantomData`](https://doc.rust-lang.org/std/marker/struct.PhantomData.html) comes into play.

+We mark each type with a struct (any type here would work, but we use structs) during instantiation.
+So our group id becomes `Id<GroupIdMarker>`.
+This way, on a type-system level, each id is a unique type.
+But what does this `std::marker::PhantomData` do?

 ## Ghostly

-The key part here is that `std::marker::PhantomData` is purely a marker for the type system.
-It doesn't require runtime allocation or take any space in the structure.
-It's just a _tag_ on the structure at compile time.
+The key is that `std::marker::PhantomData` is purely a marker for the type system.
+It doesn't require runtime allocation and will not take any space in the structure.
+The structure will have the same size as the an `SomeId(u64)`.
+The phantom data is only there to hold the type.
+In some ways it can be thought of as a _tag_ on the structure at compile time.

 While the initial implementation might be a bit more verbose, we gain some nice benefits: